Neat CSS

 Left Gutter

-The left gutter is wider at larger sizes, giving the page a little more breathing room at desktop and tablet sizes.
+If you don't center the page, the left gutter is wider at larger sizes, giving the page a little more breathing room at desktop and tablet sizes.
+You don't typically notice this because the default is now centered.

 Buttons